gre/developer-portal/_docs/nano-app/secure-app.md

 - Clone your repository
 - Initialize CodeQL:
-	- Declaration of which language will be used and what the queries you want to run are.
+	- Declaration of which languages are used and the chosen queries.
 Please choose the `security-and-quality` queries.
 - Build the app.
-Be careful the initialization of CodeQL needs to be done before building the app so that CodeQL will make the code dictionary during the building stage.
+Be careful : the initialization of CodeQL needs to be done before building the app so that CodeQL makes the code dictionary during the building stage.
 - Perform the CodeQL analysis

 ```yaml